danni9594/CTML/README.md

 # CTML
-This is the experimental code for our TPAMI paper "Clustered Task-Aware Meta-Learning by Learning from Learning Paths".
+This is the experimental code for our paper "Clustered Task-Aware Meta-Learning by Learning from Learning Paths".

 ## Requirements
 python 2.*